yt-dlp/yt-dlp/README.md

                                      SIZE (e.g. 50k or 44.6m)
     --max-filesize SIZE              Do not download any videos larger than SIZE (e.g. 50k or 44.6m)
-    --date DATE                      Download only videos uploaded in this date.
+    --date DATE                      Download only videos uploaded on this date.
                                      The date can be "YYYYMMDD" or in the format "(now|today)[+-][0-9](day|week|month|year)(s)?"
     --datebefore DATE                Download only videos uploaded on or before